Ted Lewis (musician): Career

-Ted Lewis and His Orchestra was one of the featured entertainers at the 1939 Golden Gate International Exposition – Pageant of the Pacific on Treasure Island (Sunday, August 13, 1939, Program of Special Attractions and Events indicates that the Ted Lewis Orchestra performed from 2:45 to 3:45 p.m. and from 5:00 to 6:00 p.m. in the Temple Compound and from 8:30 to 11:30 p.m. in the Treasure Island Music Hall for a free dance).
+Ted Lewis and His Orchestra was one of the featured acts at the 1939 Golden Gate International Exposition – Pageant of the Pacific on Treasure Island (Sunday, August 13, 1939, Program of Special Attractions and Events indicates that the Ted Lewis Orchestra performed from 2:45 to 3:45 p.m. and from 5:00 to 6:00 p.m. in the Temple Compound and from 8:30 to 11:30 p.m. in the Treasure Island Music Hall for a free dance).

 Lewis's band continued to play in the same general style throughout the Great Depression, but was essentially the musical backdrop for his act as a showman.
 He remained successful during an era when many bands broke up.
-Through it all he retained his famous catchphrase Is everybody happy? and Yessir!.
+Through it all he retained his famous catchphrases Is everybody happy? and Yessir!
+His mannerisms were so familiar that nightclub comedians would imitate him, including Harry Ritz of the Ritz Brothers, and Jackie Gleason.
+Lewis was occasionally caricatured in Warner Brothers cartoons, as in A Great Big Bunch of You (1932), Speaking of the Weather (1937), and Person to Bunny (1960).

 Lewis adopted a battered top hat for sentimental, hard-luck tunes (he called himself "The High-Hatted Tragedian of Song").
 Frequently he would stray from song lyrics, improvising patter around them.
 This gave the effect of Lewis "speaking" the song spontaneously: "When ma' baby... when ma' baby smiles at me... gee, what a wonderful, wonderful light that comes to her eyes... look at that light, folks..."